 My research is underpinned by a strong desire to understand the origin and evolution of atmospheres, which means I need to understand the nature of the volatile elements (primarily C-N-Noble gases) in the interior of planets to ascertain how they behave during accretion, differentiation, and during plate-tectonic cycling.
-The short outlines below provide some details of on-going projects.
+The details provided below outline some details of on-going projects.
 Please get in touch if you want to collaborate.
-I’ve raised £792,713 since joining St Andrews in May 2015 (see grants section of my CV).

-The Nature of Earth’s Deep Nitrogen Cycle (NERC-Funded – link)
+The Nature of Earth’s Deep Nitrogen Cycle (funded by NERC – link)

 New constraints on the volcanic history of Earth’s sibling planet, Venus (Royal Society-Funded)